NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Age of Ashes/Inizra Arumelo.md

 abilities_mid:
   - name: ""
   - name: "[[Bestiary Ability Glossary/Attack of Opportunity|Attack of Opportunity (Special)]]"
     desc: "`pf2:r`  Inizra can use Attack of Opportunity when a creature within her reach uses a concentrate action, in addition to its normal trigger.
-She can disrupt triggering concentrate actions, and she disrupts actions on any hit, not just a critical hit.\n"
+She can disrupt triggering concentrate actions, and she disrupts actions on any hit, not just a critical hit.\n\n* * *\n"

   - name: "Boundless Reprisals"
     desc: "  Inizra gains a reaction at the start of each enemy's turn that she can use only during that turn."

   - name: "Mirror Shield"
-    desc: "`pf2:r`  **Requirements** You have a shield raised.\n**Trigger** An opponent casting a spell that targets you critically fails a spell attack roll against your AC.\n**Effect** You reflect the spell back against the triggering opponent.
+    desc: "`pf2:r`  **Requirements** You have a shield raised.\n\n**Trigger** An opponent casting a spell that targets you critically fails a spell attack roll against your AC.\n* * *\n\n**Effect** You reflect the spell back against the triggering opponent.
 Make a ranged attack against the triggering creature using your highest proficiency with a ranged weapon.
 If you can cast spells, you can make a spell attack roll instead.
 If you succeed, your opponent takes the effects of a successful spell attack roll for their own spell (or the effects of a critical success if your attack roll was a critical success)."

   - name: "Paragon's Guard Stance"
     desc: "  Inizra always has her shield raised as if she had used the Raise a Shield action, as long as she meets that action's requirements."